Haoming9810/CSS143B-2020Fall/homework/homework_4/problem_2.md

 }
 ```

-This function takes the given list, break into two halves from the middle.
-The first half should still start with *head*, and the beginning node of the 2nd half is returned.
+This function takes the given list, break it from middle into two lists.
+The first half should still start with *head*, and it returns the beginning node of the 2nd half.

 ```java
 public static ListNode mergeLists(ListNode list1, ListNode list2) {